 SPREADING

-Direct sequence spreading with constant envelope is applied for the physical layer burst format SAT-MCS-1.50-2, identified by Link Config ID 20.
-Spreading for the downlink burst waveforms carrying bulletin boards, Link Config ID 25 and Link Config ID 32 are achieved by utilising Gold sequences of length 2047.
-A short direct spreading sequence of length four is applied for the downlink burst waveforms defined by Link Config ID 28-31.
+Direct sequence spreading with constant envelope is applied for the physical layer burst format SAT-MCS-1.50-2, identified by Link ID 20.
+Spreading for the downlink burst waveforms carrying bulletin boards, Link ID 25 and Link ID 32 are achieved by utilising Gold sequences of length 2047.
+A short direct spreading sequence of length four is applied for the downlink burst waveforms defined by Link ID 28 and 29.

 Spread spectrum with constant envelope